joaks1/PyMsBayes/doc/source/tutorials/background.rst

 use approximate likelihoods for our numerical integration algorithm.
 (Digression: this is why I do not like the term "approximate Bayesian computation."
-This describes *all* Bayesian applications except for trivial models where the posterior can solved exactly.
+This describes *all* Bayesian applications except for trivial models where the posterior can be solved exactly.
 "Approximate-likelihood Bayesian computation" would be much more useful, but then we would lose the beloved acronym ABC.)

 Approximate-*likelihood* Bayesian computation
 =============================================